 In order to file a personal injury lawsuit, you must be able to prove that the other party involved acted negligently and that their carelessness caused your injuries.
 However, car accidents tend to be a little more complex than that.
 With Florida being a no-fault state, your legal options are somewhat limited.
 The major exception here is when the injuries suffered are serious enough under the definition of the injury threshold set by the state.

-Serious injuries are defined as:
+In Miami, serious injuries are defined as: